Canine Physiotherapy

 Individualised Exercise Prescription

-Exercise therapy is a vital part of canine rehabilitation.
-We design a tailored home exercise program that may include:
+Exercise prescription is a vital part of canine rehabilitation.
+We can design a tailored home exercise program that may include:

 - Strengthening and balance work